ECCC-MSC/open-data/canada.ca_upcoming/msc-data/marine-weather/readme_marine-weather-datamart_en.md

 The data is available via the HTTP protocol.
 It is possible to access it with a standard browser.
 In this case, we obtain a list of links giving access to a XML file.

-__The marine weather XML files__ are available according to Canadian marine regions, at the following address:
+__The marine weather XML files__ are available according to Canadian marine regions, at the following address :

   https://dd.weather.gc.ca/marine_weather/xml/REGION

-where:
+where :

  __REGION__ : name of the region covered by the forecast.The region name is one of the 8 following values: